datacarpentry/semester-biology/materials/data-entry.md

 ### Quality Assurance

 * Stopping bad data from ever being entered
-* Let's us set rules about what values can be entered into a column
+* Set rules about what values can be entered into a column

 * Select an area of cells, most often a column
 * `Data -> Data Validation`